-PURPOSE OF REPORT:To report to Council the exclusion of business of which due notice has been given in accordance with Regulation 240(2) of the Local Government (General) Regulation 2005 ("the Regulation").

-BACKGROUND:A Notice of Motion was submitted to the General

-Manager by Councillor Hall on 29 June 2009.
+PURPOSE OF REPORT: To report to Council the exclusion of business of which due notice has been given in accordance with Regulation 240(2) of the Local Government (General) Regulation 2005 ("the Regulation").
+BACKGROUND: A Notice of Motion was submitted to the General Manager by Councillor Hall on 29 June 2009.
 Clause 240(2) of the Regulation provides that the General Manager must not include in the agenda for a meeting of Council any business which, in the opinion of the General Manager, is unlawful.
-The General Manager must report any such exclusion to the next meeting of the was obtained, and having considered that advice, the General Manager formed the opinion that the Notice of Motion was unlawful.
-The business was therefore excluded from the agenda of the Meeting of Council on 7 July 2009 in accordance with Clause 240 of the
+The General Manager must report any such exclusion to the next meeting of the Council.
+COMMENTS: Legal advice in relation to the Notice of Motion was obtained, and having considered that advice, the General Manager formed the opinion that the Notice of Motion was unlawful.
+The business was therefore excluded from the agenda of the Meeting of Council on 7 July 2009 in accordance with Clause 240 of the Regulation.
+RECOMMENDATION: That the contents of the report be received and noted.